Hay Mountain/Tombstone Super Project

-The Tombstone Super Project (TSP ) hosts Liberty Star’s premiere multi target property: The Hay Mountain Project.
+Tombstone Super Project (TSP ) hosts Liberty Star’s premiere multi target property: The Hay Mountain Project.
 The TSP initially consisted of 33 unpatented federal lode mining claims over a projected covered porphyry copper mineral center in Cochise County, Arizona.
 In 2011 and 2012 more USBLM claims and Arizona Mining Exploration Permits were added after Chief Geologist James Briscoe discovered a large multimodal anomaly over a large covered porphyry copper mineral center within the larger TSP area.
 Currently, the TSP, including the Hay Mountain Project, entails a 42 square mile area of interest.
 The company holds both federal lode mining claims (99) and Arizona Mineral Exploration Permits (5) within this larger area of interest.

 Mining throughout the region began in the late 19th Century and led to the rise of legendary boom town Tombstone, Arizona.
 Many of these mining sites, including what is now Liberty Star’s land, reside within or adjacent to a large volcanic and intrusive geologic feature known as a caldera.
 These caldera structures are present throughout southern Arizona, making the region one of the richest porphyry copper areas on the planet.
 By 1938 exploration and development of the Tombstone Mining District in this area was stalled by altered sedimentary rock (hornfels) that was too hard for the drill technology of the day(churn drills).

 Through geochemical sampling and computer modeling, Liberty Star founder and Chief Geologist & CEO James Briscoe, discovered a compelling drill target for a very large limestone hosted porphyry copper-replacement deposit.
 If exploration is successful, mining projected for this target would be underground, open-pit, and/or open pit for heap-leach, or in place leach (in-situ) and could produce copper, moly, gold, silver, lead, zinc and potentially other by product metals.
 While there are no drilled mineral resources on this property, it is adjacent to the old historic Tombstone Consolidated mines and the target is defined by technical work to allow an immediate start to drill testing.
-The Tombstone mining district has a well developed infrastructure and enjoys sunny skies over 300 days a year, ideal for year round exploration and mining activities.
+The Tombstone mining district has a well-developed infrastructure and enjoys sunny skies over 300 days a year, ideal for year round exploration and mining activities.